bilgambuyu/bilgambuyu/README.md

   </a>
 </p>

-I'm a developer passionate about leveraging automation and clean code to solve real-world problems.
+I am a professional leveraging technology, automation, and clean code to solve real-world problems.
+My career spans project support, communications, and IT, with a focus on creating efficient, data-driven solutions for complex global challenges.

+I have served in several international organizations, including the United Nations across three duty stations (Addis Ababa, Geneva, and Vienna).
+My professional background also includes impactful roles at TASSC International, Ecologists Without Borders, and CLEAR Global, as well as experience within the private sector.

 ---